Help to Buy

 Under the mortgage guarantee scheme:

 The government will guarantee any mortgage borrowing that is above 80% of the property’s value.
-For you as the borrower it will be no different to any other mortgage, in that you would be responsible for repaying the whole loan and could face repossession if you fail to make the mortgage repayments.
+For you as the borrower it will be no different to any other mortgage, in that you would be responsible for repaying the whole loan and could face repossession if you fail to meet the mortgage repayments.

 David Allen Financial Services offers whole of market, impartial mortgage advice, searching the market to find you the best deal.
+Contact us to arrange your FREE initial appointment.